mezo-org/musd/docs/README.md

 The tradeoffs between immutability and upgradability are explored [here](https://medium.com/@ben_longstaff/threshold-usd-token-design-trade-offs-2926087d31c4).

 The three main contracts - `BorrowerOperations.sol`, `TroveManager.sol` and `StabilityPool.sol` - hold the user-facing public functions, and contain most of the internal system logic.
 Together they control Trove state updates and movements of collateral and mUSD tokens around the system.

+### Fixed-Interest Borrowing

+1. **Global Interest Rate**: A single global interest rate, referred to as the "current rate," applies to all newly opened troves.

+2. **Maintaining Interest Rates**: Once a trove is opened, it retains the interest rate at which it was created, even if the global rate changes.
+The interest rate on a trove can only be updated by the user through the `refinance` function.

+3. **Refinance Function**: The `refinance` function allows users to adjust their trove's debt to the new global interest rate.
+This process incurs a refinancing fee, which is a configurable percentage of the issuance fee.
+Refinancing offers users the advantage of avoiding collateral movement while incurring lower fees compared to closing and reopening a trove at the updated rate.

+4. **Simple Interest**: Interest is calculated using a simple interest model rather than a compounding one.

+5. **Interest Payments**: Interest payments are directed to the PCV (Protocol Controlled Value).
+The allocation of these payments is governed and can be split between an arbitrary recipient and repayment of the bootstrap loan.

+6. **Additional Details**: For further information, refer to [simpleInterest.md](simpleInterest.md).

+### Governance and Upgradability

+1. **Governance Control**: The interest rate and other critical parameters are controlled by governance.
+Changes to these parameters require a governance proposal and a minimum delay before they can be enacted.

+2. **Interest Rate Proposals**: New interest rates can be proposed by governance.
+These proposals must be approved after a minimum delay to ensure stability and predictability.

 ### Core Smart Contracts